Is Provident Trust Group A Scam

 Will they deliver your orders to your home?

-Unfortunately, no. They don't have this kind of service unlike the other companies out there.
+Unfortunately, no. They don’t have this kind of service, unlike other companies like Augusta Precious Metals out there.

-No, you can't store your investments directly with them.
+No, you can’t store your investments like Gold Eagles directly with them.
 However, it offers storage options provided by its partners.
-One of them is the Delaware Depository.
+One of them is the Delaware Depository, which offers IRS approved storage.

 Again, the storage fees are not included on the list above.
 You need to pay for it separately.